-The Darden School has a mid-degree minimum performance standard that is evaluated by the ASC upon completion of each grading period prior to and including the grading period closest to 50% of the total credit hours required for graduation.
+The Darden School has a mid-degree minimum performance standard that is evaluated by the ASC at the midpoint in each program.
+Midpoint is defined as: end of Q4 for full-time, end of Q5 for Executive MBA and end of Q8 for Part time.
 The minimum mid-degree performance standard is not met when the student's ASC points are 15% or more of the total credit hours required for graduation.
-For example, if a student accumulates 9 or more ASC points ( $15\% \times 60$ credit hours) prior to completion of 30 credit hours in the program, they are in violation of the mid-degree requirements.
+For example, if a student accumulates 9 or more ASC points ( $15\% \times 60$ credit hours) upon completion of each grading period prior to and including the midpoint grading period as defined above for each program format in their program, they are in violation of the mid-degree requirements.

 If a student does not meet the mid-degree requirement of their MBA program, automatic dismissal from the Darden School results.
 A student seeking readmission must petition the ASC in writing.
 Dismissed students petitioning for readmission under this Section may continue in previously enrolled classes until their petition has been reviewed by the ASC.
+A student whose petition for readmission is declined by the ASC may appeal by submitting the same petition to the Darden School faculty for readmission.